#

 }'

-- An RPC is used for overwriting the list of HTTP headers which content is masked in the output of the RESTCONF logs.
+This RPC is used to overwrite the list of HTTP headers whose content is hidden in the output of RESTCONF logs.
+Only affects the restconf logging broker.

 curl --location --request POST 'http://localhost:8181/rests/operations/restconf-logging:set-hidden-http-headers' \